 \subsubsection{Nuclear stellar disk}

-For the NSD surrounding the nuclear region, we adopt the parameterisation from the Jeans modelling analysis of \citet{Sormani2020} based on data from the APOGEE survey \citep{Majewski2017,Ahumada2020} and the 86~GHz SiO maser survey of \citet{Messineo2002,Messineo2004,Messineo2005}.
+For the nuclear stellar disk (NSD) surrounding the nuclear region, we adopt the parameterisation from the Jeans modelling analysis of \citet{Sormani2020} based on data from the APOGEE survey \citep{Majewski2017,Ahumada2020} and the 86~GHz SiO maser survey of \citet{Messineo2002,Messineo2004,Messineo2005}.
 The density of this component can be written as:

 where $a$ is as defined in Equation~\eqref{eq:a} but with $q=0.37$, and where $n_1=0.72$, $n_2=0.79$, $R_1=5.06$ pc, $R_2=24.6$ pc, $\rho_1/\rho_2=1.311$ and $\rho_2=153\times10^{10}$ M$_\odot$ kpc$^{-3}$, which follows model 3 of \citet{Sormani2020}.
 As shown in Figure~\ref{fig:rot_curve}, this component dominates between the inner $\sim$20 pc and $\sim$300 pc of the Galaxy.
 We opt this model over the more recent model of \citet{Sormani2022a} as the density profile of \citet{Sormani2020} is available in a closed, analytical form.
 This difference only affects the inner most $\sim$300 pc of the simulation which is only a minor impact in comparison to the larger scale of the whole Galaxy.